 The Pathway to Practice pillar will offer a framework for industry to become more astute in business decisions by collecting and analysing standardised beef enterprise data to establish baselines for their own businesses and help to build regional targets for productivity and performance.
 In order to establish baseline levels of performance at the start of the program and demonstrate the impacts on productivity and profitability from management interventions or technology adoption, collaborating business owners will be required to implement and maintain a standard set of basic business monitoring practices.
 Specific training or assistance will be provided by the NB2 program, as required.
 Such activities could include Business EDGE, Breeding EDGE, Nutrition EDGE, Grazing Land Management programs (EDGE 2020), Profitable Grazing Systems (PGS), or the engagement of a business/financial advisor or consultant.
-In addition, the NB2 program may need to direct resources towards developing a web-based tool similar to Dairy Australia's Dairy Base to enable beef producers to measure and analyse their business performance over time (Dairy Australia 2020).
+In addition, the NB2 program may need to direct resources to measure and analyse their business performance over time (Dairy Australia 2020).